ur-tcs/programming-2-ex-7/README.md

 AET
 ```

 The key observation here is that two words are anagrams if the multisets of their letters are equal.
-In this lab, we will use a different canonical representation of multisets, called *occurrence lists*: each word will be transformed into a unique list indicating how often each character appears (not unlike the lists in the Huffman lab that counted words).
+In this lab, we will use a different canonical representation of multisets, called *occurrence lists*: each word will be transformed into a unique list indicating how often each character appears.
 For example:

 ```scala
 scala> import anagrams.Anagrams.*